t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 # Design Patterns

-Certain kinds of design problems are often recurring in variety of problem domains, and often re-usable design patterns can be applied to them.
-Also some classes of interaction with an IoT REST system are straighforward to design; a classic example of reading a temperature from a thermometer device is almost always implemented as a GET request to a resource that represents the current value of the thermometer.
-However, certain types of interaction, for example data conversions or event handling, do not have as straighforward and well established ways to represent the logic with resources and REST methods.
+Certain kinds of design problems are often recurring in variety of domains, and often re-usable design patterns can be applied to them.
+Also some interactions with a RESTful IoT system are straighforward to design;
+a classic example of reading a temperature from a thermometer device is almost always implemented as a GET request to a resource that represents the current value of the thermometer.
+However, certain interactions, for example data conversions or event handling, do not have as straighforward and well established ways to represent the logic with resources and REST methods.

-The following sections describe how different kind of interactions and other common design problems can be modeled in a RESTful system and what are the benefits of different approaches.
+The following sections describe how common design problems such as different interactions can be modeled with RESTful and what are the benefits of different approaches.

 ## Collections

 A common pattern in RESTful systems across different domains is the collection.
-A collection can used to combine multiple resources together by providing resources that consist of set of (often partial) representations of resources, called items, and links to resources.
+A collection can be used to combine multiple resources together by providing resources that consist of set of (often partial) representations of resources, called items, and links to resources.
-The collection resource also defines hypermedia controls for searching the items in the collection and adding new items.
+The collection resource also defines hypermedia controls for managing and searching the items in the collection.

-Examples of use of the collection pattern in RESTful IoT systems are the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, CoAP pub/sub broker {{?I-D.ietf-core-coap-pubsub}}, and resource discovery via .well-known/core.
+Examples of the collection pattern in RESTful IoT systems are the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, CoAP pub/sub broker {{?I-D.ietf-core-coap-pubsub}}, and resource discovery via .well-known/core.
-Collection+JSON {{CollectionJSON}} is example of a generic collection Media Type.
+Collection+JSON {{CollectionJSON}} is an example of a generic collection Media Type.

 ## Executing a Function